§ 401 Scope.

 (8) A pro forma financial statement, on a form acceptable to the Commissioner, showing the financial ability of the group to pay the workers' compensation obligations of its members; and

-(9) Proof of payment to the group by each member of not less than 25% of that member's 1st year estimated annual net premium on a date prescribed by the Commissioner.
-Each payment shall be considered to be part of the 1st-year premium payment of each member if the proposed group is granted a certificate of approval.
+(9) Proof of payment to the group by each member of not less than 25% of that member's first-year estimated annual net premium on a date prescribed by the Commissioner.
+Each payment shall be considered to be part of the first-year premium payment of each member if the proposed group is granted a certificate of approval.

 (b) To obtain and to maintain its certificate of authority, a workers' compensation self-insurance group shall comply with the following requirements as well as any other requirements established by law or regulation: